 There are many ways to determine which efforts are producing results and which ones aren't.
 For example, you can study your website's analytics through your web host or by using Google Analytics.
 Most social media sites provide analytics as well, or you can use tools such as Hootsuite to get social media analytics.
 Your email service should also provide you with information on the open rates and engagement rates for your emails.

 When you see that something isn't working, take some time to find out why it's not working before ditching it.
 For example, if people aren't opening your emails, try testing out different versions of subject lines.

 Marketing is a Marathon

-While it is possible to see results from your marketing efforts quickly, the reality is that marketing, especially the type that generates long term results and referrals, takes time.
+While it is possible to see results from your marketing efforts quickly, the reality is that marketing, especially the type that generates long-term results and referrals, takes time.
 You're competing in an increasingly crowded and loud marketplace.
 The better you can connect with your ideal market and develop a relationship with it, the better your results will be.
-And if you provide a great product or service, and are attentive to your customers, your customers will provide you with positive reviews, referrals, and testimonials that will help you stand out in the crowd.
+If you provide a great product or service and are attentive to your customers, your customers will provide you with positive reviews, referrals, and testimonials that will help you stand out in the crowd.

 How much of your marketing strategy should be done online and which internet marketing elements you use depends on the nature of your business, your budget, your time, and your goals.
 Many small business owners do it all themselves in the beginning, but as their businesses grow, they begin to pay for services or outsource work to a virtual assistant that can help them with online marketing.